-- Voices MP will continue to provide English Language Development training to all of our teachers.
-The training will include different sessions that cover Voices' ELD curriculum or ELD strategies and background, including understanding the proficiency levels of students and what structured language practice looks like.
-Voices MP will continue to provide the opportunity for principals to participate in principal-specific ELD training and next year will more intentionally create the time and space for principals to engage in this professional development. - Voices MP will provide a leadership coach for the principal and part of the coaching work will include analysis of school-level, classroom-level, and subgroup interim assessment data.
+- Voices will continue to provide English Language Development training to all of our teachers.
+The training will include different sessions that cover our ELD curriculum or ELD strategies and background, including understanding the proficiency levels of students and what structured language practice looks like.
+Voices will continue to provide the opportunity for principals to participate in principal-specific ELD training and next year will more intentionally create the time and space for principals to engage in this professional development. - Voices will provide a leadership coach for the principal and part of the coaching work will include analysis of school-level, classroom-level, and subgroup interim assessment data.
 School leaders will also receive coaching on best practices for differentiating for students with disabilities.
-This will enable the principal to better support teachers during the school-wide data analysis sessions to plan to differentiate instruction to meet the needs of all students.
-As a result, teachers will be able to plan whole-group reteach lessons or small group and one-on-one supports which will also help the teacher and admin team focus on "target students". - Voices MP will continue to implement weekly intellectual preparation planning sessions and weekly data meetings.
+This will enable the principal to better support teachers during the school-wide data analysis sessions to plan to differentiate instruction to meet the needs of all students..
+As a result, teachers will be able to plan whole-group reteach lessons or small group and one-on-one supports.
+This will also help the teacher and admin team focus on "target students" or students who would be a focus and represent the class. - Voices will continue to implement weekly intellectual preparation planning sessions and weekly data meetings.
 Based on local data, the principal and coach work directly with grade-levels that need more support in order to increase student outcomes.
 Students with Disabilities and English Learners will be identified in these sessions and the principal will support teachers in planning to meet the specific needs of these individual student groups.
-These sessions also help teachers understand the ELA standards and texts they are teaching and to construct exemplars before teaching a lesson. - Voices MP will provide a dedicated instructional coach who will conduct weekly coaching sessions based on observation in either math and ELA. - To address the unique needs of students with disabilities, the school will provide a Student Services Manager, who will coordinate all services for special populations (504, SPED, SST, truant, etc.) The SSM also coordinates professional development for Special Education teachers and associate teachers and does walkthroughs of our inclusion program providing feedback to all teachers regarding their intervention strategies.
-Having a point person on the team to track data and support with coaching of teachers will help Voices MP stay focused on this subgroup as a priority in the coming years.
+These sessions also help teachers understand the ELA standards and texts they are teaching and to construct exemplars before teaching a lesson. - Voices will continue to provide a dedicated instructional coach to provide weekly coaching sessions based on observation in either math and ELA. - To address the unique needs of students with disabilities, the school will provide a Student Services Manager, who will coordinate all services for special populations (504, SPED, SST, truant, etc.) The SSM also coordinates professional development for Special Education teachers and associate teachers and does walkthroughs of our inclusion program providing feedback to all teachers regarding their intervention strategies.
+Having a point person on the team to track data and support with coaching of teachers will help us stay focused on this subgroup as a priority for the coming years.